naist-nlp/tubelex/README.md

 - [fastText word embeddings](https://huggingface.co/naist-nlp/tubelex-fasttext)
 - [KenLM n-gram models](https://huggingface.co/naist-nlp/tubelex-kenlm)

 Note that the full text of the corpus cannot be published for copyright reasons.
 To enable use of TUBELEX in a wide range of applications, we offer frequency lists in multiple variants and the two above-mentioned types of basic language models.
 The frequency lists also include frequencies by video category, and dispersion (range or “contextual diversity”).
+Additionally, we provide both source code and video ID lists that you can use to [reconstruct/rehydrate](#how-to-reconstruct-the-corpus) TUBELEX.

 ## Word Frequency Lists